-Direct vs Indirect Cash Flow Differences
+Direct vs. Indirect Cash Flow Differences

-- The direct method of cash flow in operating activities includes the cash being received from the customers and the cash paid to the suppliers, employees, and others.
+- The direct method of cash flow in operating activitiesOperating ActivitiesOperating activities generate the majority of the company's cash flows since they are directly linked to the company's core business activities such as sales, distribution, and production. includes the cash being received from the customers and the cash paid to the suppliers, employees, and others.
 The cash can also be paid for income tax, interest, and other variables.

 - The direct method of cash flow starts with cash transactions such as cash received and cash paid while ignoring the non-cash transactions.

-- Indirect cash flow method, on the other hand, the calculation starts from the net income and then we go along adjusting the rest.
+- Indirect cash flow method, on the other hand, the calculation starts from the net income, and then we go along adjusting the rest.

 Direct and Indirect Cash Flow Methods Infographics